gcolgate/gcolgate/To do.md

 Bugs:
     Can we get rid of tag files completely?
 Or necc for compendiums for quick loading
 Instances:

 Bug: Do we need selecting more than one in directory window  for nulti drag?
 Deprioritized

+Bug: Popup windows on spell screen start open

 Bug: Changes to inventory etc should be printed out to chat Need transaction history
 Need UNDO
 Seems to break if left alone for a while (like 3 hours) Careers should show feats chosen without opening panel. feats should hover

 Tighten space for players sheets

 Layout: Spell window has lots of wasted space, Features too